ChavaO777/WhatsAppParser/README.md

 # WhatsAppParser

-Parser of a "_chat.txt" file exported from a WhatsApp conversation.
-Have you ever wanted to know some facts from a chat?
+## Have you ever wanted to know some facts from a chat?
 WhatsAppParser is for you!

+Parser of a "_chat.txt" file exported from a WhatsApp chat.

 ## Dependencies